krishnr/AI/README.md

 # AI Notes

-Everything I know about Artificial Intelligence, Data Science, Machine Learning & Pattern Recognition.
+Everything I know about Artificial Intelligence/Data Science/Machine Learning/Statistical Modeling/Pattern Recognition/whatever you wanna call the contents of this note.
+The line between all of these is pretty blurry, but they all try to answer the same question: "How can we learn from data?"

 Machine Learning is basically just fancy function approximation.